AliFlux/MapTilesDownloader/README.md

 - Super easy to use map UI to select region and options
 - Multi-threading to download tiles in parallel
-- Cross platform, use any OS as long as it has Python and a browser
+- Cross platform, use any OS as long as it supports Electron
-- Dockerfile available for easy setup
-- Supports 2x/Hi-Res/Retina/512x512 tiles my merging multiple tiles
+- Supports 2x/Hi-Res/Retina/512x512 tiles by merging multiple tiles
-- Supports downloading to file as well as mbtile format
+- Supports downloading to directory as well as mbtile format
 - Select multiple zoom levels in one go
 - Ability to ignore tiles already downloaded
 - Specify any custom file name format